Riff, PD#18245 (2018)

 The composition and firmness of the soil on site affect the construction and appearance of the exterior.
 The excavation process leaves its mark.
 Wind, water, temperature and other weather conditions play a role as well.
 All these influences and processes will not come to a sudden standstill as soon as the concrete object has emerged.

 In September 2018, under great public interest, the first pile of the artwork was driven into the ground: the first stage.
 The static construction was presented on 14 November 2018, coinciding with a symposium on the centenary of the Zuiderzee Act.
-The public opening is in October 2019.
+The public opening was on 12 October 2019.

 This, then, will function as an open end, since subsequent stages will see the construction of the natural area that surrounds the artwork, the first vegetation in the form of mosses, and possibly the first inhabitants of Riff: a pair of breeding birds or solitary bats.